No. Mindfulness Meditation Isn’t the Only Way to Feel Calm

 Guided imagery involves visualising calming scenes.
 This can be quite effective if you have a vivid imagination.

-These can provide a unique way to connect to your body.
-They can release pent-up emotions and achieve a state of flow.
+Dance can provide a unique way to connect to your body.
+This can release pent-up emotions and achieve a state of flow.
 Leading to a sense of calm and release.

 Takeaway